nityeshaga/learntrisIm/README.md

 `m m m`
 `. . .`

-**COMMAND- 'I', 'O', 'Z', 'S', 'J', 'L', 'T': pressing any of these selects the corresponding tetramino, places it on the matrix and makes it active**
+**COMMAND- 'I', 'O', 'Z', 'S', 'J', 'L', 'T': pressing any of these selects the corresponding tetramino, spawns it on the matrix and makes it active**
 **COMMAND- 'P': prints the matrix along with the active tetramino**
 *__NOTE__: selecting a tetramino does not fix it to the matrix, therefore, it does not define its current state, which means that the command- 'p' will not show it on the matrix*